AlexWatson1212/embracing-authenticity/_pages/self-discovery.md

     <!-- Doorway 4 -->
     <article class="post" id="doorway4">
       <h3>Doorway 4: Identity – The Real You Beneath the Performance</h3>
-      <p><em>You can be mature and still not know who you are.</em></p>
+      <p><em>You can be “mature” and still feel lost.
+That’s more common than people admit.</em></p>

       <ul class="accordion-list">
         <li class="accordion-item">
           <button class="accordion-button">
-            “The Maturity Trap” — intellectual growth without emotional connection
+            The “Maturity Trap”
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
             You can sound wise and still be disconnected.
             Real maturity includes felt truth — not just ideas about truth.
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            The cost of performing insight instead of embodying it
+            Performing insight vs living it
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
             Performing drains you and keeps you lonely.
-Embodiment is quieter: you live what you know, even if no one sees.
+            Living it is quieter: you tell the truth, keep your boundaries, and stop abandoning yourself.
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Learning to recognize your emotions, your voice, your needs
+            How identity becomes clear (the grounded way)
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
-            Identity crystallises as you notice what you feel, say what you mean, and honour what you need — especially when it’s inconvenient.
+            Identity grows when you notice what you feel, say what you mean, and honour what you need — especially when it’s inconvenient.
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Reframing what it means to grow “the right way around”
+            A simple question that cuts through the noise
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
-            Grow bottom-up: safety → feeling → meaning → action.
-When you flip the order, you burn out.
-When you honour it, you come home.
+            “Am I doing this to be accepted, or because it’s true for me?”
+            That one question can change a life.
           </div>
         </li>
       </ul>

-      <p><strong>Gentle action:</strong> Ask yourself: “Am I sharing what I truly feel, or what I think sounds wise?”</p>
+      <p><strong>Gentle action:</strong> Ask: “Am I sharing what I truly feel, or what I think sounds wise?”</p>
       <p><strong>Linked posts:</strong><br>
         <a href="/blog/the-maturity-trap">The Maturity Trap</a>
       </p>